Gurkhas demand fair pensions on

 march pauses briefly in front of the Houses of Parliament

-streets of the UK, the removal of welfare support and increasing
+the streets of the UK, the removal of welfare support and increasing

-official persecution marched around central London to show solidarity and raise the
+official persecution marched around central London to show solidarity

-taking over both carriageways and stopping all traffic on Whitehall for some
+march, taking over both carriageways and stopping all traffic on

-France, turning there towards St James' Park, but then turning again and going
+Petty France, turning there towards St James' Park, but then turning

-going or how to get there, but by this time I was tired of walking
+were going or how to get there, but by this time I was tired of walking

 and left to go home.
-After I had left the march made its way to Buckingham Palace to
+After I had left the march made its way to

 Fast Food Rights at McDonald's